Skip to main content

 Back to Top

 © 2006-2025 University of Washington (UW).
 These materials are provided under a Creative Commons BY-NC-SA 3.0 License and in accordance with UW's privacy policy and terms of use.
-The AccessComputing project is funded by the National Science Foundation's Broadening Participation in Computing program (NSF BPC grant #CNS-0540615, CNS-0837508, CNS-1042260, CNS-1539179, CNS-2137312, CNS-2417014).
+The National Science Foundation (NSF)'s AccessComputing project is part of the Broadening Participation in Computing program (NSF BPC grant #CNS-0540615, CNS-0837508, CNS-1042260, CNS-1539179, CNS-2137312, CNS-2417014).
 Any questions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the federal government.